ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.8.9.
 EBS Optimized

 * Historically network on EC2 was shared with the same network stack used for both data networking and EBS storage networking.
 * EBS optimized instance means that some stack optimizations have taken place and dedicated capacity has been provided for that instance for EBS usage.
 * Most new instances support this and have this enabled by default for no charge.

+**Test notes:** In order to achieve the 64,000 IOPS for a provisioned IOPS SSD, you must provision a Nitro-based EC2 instance.
+The maximum IOPS and throughput are guaranteed only on Instances built on the Nitro System provisioned with more than 32,000 IOPS.
+Other instances guarantee up to 32,000 IOPS only.

 ---